MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-requirements.md

 ms.reviewer: v-aangie
 ---

-# Form processing model requirements and limitations
+# Requirements and limitations for a form processing model

 ## Languages supported